manikndn-m/swan/docs/design.md

 * Record types are of two kinds: objects and structs.
 Objects are reference counted, while structs are not.

-* There are 4 kinds of types:
+* There are 6 kinds of types:
   1) Copy types
   2) Concrete types
   3) Alias types
+  4) Ref types
+  5) Affine types
-  4) Shared types
+  6) Shared types

 * Primitive types like int, float and bool are copy types.
 They can never be aliased.
   ```